reshadman/file-secretary/README.md

 php artisan file-secretary:upload-assets --tags=asset_1,asset_2
 ```

+For using this feature you should:
+ 1. Create a context with `asset` category in the `contexts` section of the config file.
+ 2. Create an asset folder with proper config in the `asset_folders` section
+ of the config file.

+The asset_1 and asset_2 options in **--tags=asset_1,asset_2** represent the name
+of the asset folders which should be defined in the config file.

 ### 2. Storing Basic And Image Files
 For this feature you should:
 1. Create a context of type `"basic_file"` in the contexts section